AdobeDocs/analytics-platform.en/help/troubleshooting/compare.md

    | Hit_source | 0, 3, 5, 7, 8, 9, 10 |
    | Page_event | 53, 63 |

    For more information about hit\_source see: [Data column reference](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-reference.html?lang=en).
+For more information about page\_event see: [Page Event Lookup](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-page-event.html?lang=en).

 1. If the connector dropped rows, subtract those rows from the [!UICONTROL Occurrences] metric.
 The resulting number should match the number of events in the Adobe Experience Platform datasets.

 ## Why records might be dropped or skipped during ingestion from AEP